Frequently Asked Questions

 Perfluorochemicals (PFCs) are a family of manmade chemicals that have been used for decades to make products that resist heat, oil, stains, grease and water.
 Common uses include nonstick cookware, stain-resistant carpets and fabrics, as components of fire-fighting foam, and other industrial applications.

 Perfluorooctane sulfonate (PFOS) is the PFC that accumulates to levels of concern in fish.
 The Minnesota Pollution Control Agency is investigating the sources of perfluorochemicals in fish.
-MDH has site-specific consumption guidelines for fish from waters where fish have been tested for PFOS.
+MDH has site-specific meal advice for fish from waters where fish have been tested for PFOS.

 Go to > top.